Saget's fractures possibly caused by fall on carpeted floor

 Best known for his role as beloved single dad Danny Tanner on the sitcom “Full House” and as the wisecracking host of “America’s Funniest Home Videos,” Saget was married to Kelly Rizzo Saget and had three daughters from a previous marriage.

-Saget was on the road as part of his “I Don’t Do Negative Comedy Tour,” and said just before his death that he enjoyed warm audience receptions in Orlando and the Ponte Vedra Beach resort area.
+Saget was on the road as part of his “I Don’t Do Negative Comedy Tour,” and said just before his death that he enjoyed warm audience receptions in Orlando and the Ponte Vedra Beach resort area near Jacksonville.

+As part of the investigation, the Orange County Sheriff’s Office detective interviewed venue workers in Orlando and the Jacksonville area about Saget’s behavior during his concert appearances there.
+The five workers described the comedian as friendly, outgoing and showing no signs of any impairment, the report said.

+After driving back to Orlando from the Jacksonville area in the overnight hours before his body was discovered, Saget chatted and took a photo with a car attendant at the Ritz Carlton.
+The valet said Saget seemed “fine,” and that “he did not see evidence of slurred speech, balance issues, or anything else that caused him concern,” the investigative report said.

 Follow Mike Schneider on Twitter at https://twitter.com/MikeSchneiderAP